norbertg-pf/Tape_measurement_software/readme.md

 - **TDK Genesys+ Power Supply**
   - Receives SCPI commands from the Python script
-  - Performs the current ramp
+  - Performs the a current ramp
   - If an interlock signal is received thourg the DB26 connector, it immediately shuts off the current

 ### Measurement Setup: